Large Scale Robotic Material Handling: Learning, Planning, and Control: Conclusion

 The autonomous material handler demonstrates robust performance in selecting optimal attack points, performing collision-free trajectories in unstructured environments, and executing precise material dumping operations, closely matching and in some cases surpassing the capabilities of human operators.
 Moreover, the framework’s modular design enables seamless integration of environmental perception and control, allowing reliable adaptation to diverse and unstructured application scenarios.
 Extensive experimental validation on a \SI{40}{\tonne} research machine confirms the effectiveness of our approach under real-world conditions, marking a significant step forward in safe and efficient construction automation.

 Despite these results, several limitations highlight opportunities to further improve the framework’s robustness and efficiency.
 First, the low-level controller struggles to track the \ac{RL} policy’s references during fast motions due to limited modeling of hydraulic dynamics; this can be improved by using a controller that estimate and adapts to the full cylinder dynamics online, as proposed by Nan and Hutter~\cite{Nan24LearningAdaptive}.
-Second, the fixed tube constraint in the waypoint-following policy is unnecessarily restrictive in open-space scenarios; combining perception, planning, and control in one policy~\cite{Hoeller24ANYmalParkour, Miki22LearningRobust} would enable a perceptive \ac{RL} policy to trade off gripper damping and motion speed based on semantic understanding of the workspace.
+Second, the fixed tube constraint in the waypoint-following policy is unnecessarily restrictive in open-space scenarios; combining perception, planning, and control in an end-to-end fashion~\cite{Hoeller24ANYmalParkour, Miki22LearningRobust} would enable a perceptive \ac{RL} policy to trade off sway damping and motion speed based on the semantic understanding of the workspace.
 Third, we do not model the full granular material dynamics during grasping and instead use an unoptimized grasping controller; integrating a particle-based simulation, such as~\cite{servin2021multiscale}, would enable replacing the scripted routine with an efficient \ac{RL}-based controller.
-Finally, the framework currently relies on a manually tuned state machine to coordinate the three separate controllers; imitation learning~\cite{Brohan23RT1Robotics, rudin2025parkour} could be used to distill them into a unified agent capable of inferring transitions and sequencing tasks autonomously.
+Installing a gripper yaw joint encoder and incorporating such joint in attack point planning could further also benefit the grasping phase, improve the fill ratio and the overall efficiency.
+Fourth, the framework currently relies on a manually tuned state machine to coordinate the three separate controllers; imitation learning~\cite{Brohan23RT1Robotics, rudin2025parkour} could be used to distill them into a unified agent capable of inferring transitions and sequencing tasks autonomously.
+Finally, our current framework is limited to fixed-base settings.
+Incorporating a base pose optimization that accounts for the pile geometry and dumping location could further enhance system performance and applicability.

 Overall, this study highlights the potential of reinforcement learning to transform conventional material handling systems, paving the way toward more autonomous, resilient, and high-performance heavy machinery for industrial applications.